krsyoung/krsyoung/HUG.md

 is to create a document that explains myself the world of work.
 Basically to humanize myself, something I'd like to avoid :-) It probably also doubles as a way to explain myself to ... myself ...

+I've blogged about my take on this in more detail on [why Harled values Human User Guides](https://harled.ca/blog/why_we_value_human_user_guides).

 ## About Me

 I live in Kitchener, ON.
-I'm a father of two.
+I'm a father of three.
 I used to play a lot of fastpitch softball (and pretty much any other type of softball).
 I love baseball hats.
 I also used to skateboard.

 I have always loved computers.
 This career choice has never felt like work.
 I feel like I'm an introvert who can manage myself to be social as necessary.
 I still like to play PC games with friends.